CMarzin/cocoweb/posts/2021-12-03_tips-why-dont-tech-companies-pay-their-engineers-to-stay.md

 ---
-title: Tips Why don't tech-companies pay their engineers to stay.
+title: Why don't tech-companies pay their engineers to stay.
 description: Tips et discovery of the day.
 date: 2021-12-03
 tags: